NecRaul/lain-shorten/README.md

 #### With uv (Best)

-The most efficient way to install or run the shortener.
+The most efficient way to install or run `lain-shorten`.

 ```sh
 # Permanent isolated installation